-Wealth Management: Providing advice to high-net-worth individuals is a complex challenge that comes with a high level of responsibility.
-We meet this challenge with our specialist expertise and award-winning advisory approach.
-To this end, we are constantly refining our specialist Berenberg teams of competence for entrepreneurs, foundations and family offices.
+Wealth and Asset Management combines advisory services for high-net-worth individuals with launching and managing in-house funds.
+Portfolio management is a complex and responsible challenge that we meet in Wealth Management with our specialist expertise and multi-award-winning advisory approach.
+We are home to specialist competence teams designed to satisfy the particular needs of entrepreneurs, foundations and family offices.
 Alongside personal advisory, professional portfolio management is another one of our core services.

-Asset Management: Our portfolio includes award-winning funds in various asset classes, global asset management strategies, opportunistic approaches and professional risk management strategies.
-We offer individual solutions, especially for institutional investors.
+Our Asset Management offering includes multi-award-winning funds in various asset classes, global asset management strategies, opportunistic approaches and professional risk management strategies.
+We provide institutional investors with inhouse, bespoke solutions.
 The investment strategies developed for our clients stand for high product quality, dynamism and promising performance.
-Sustainability aspects are integrated into the investment processes.
+Sustainability aspects are taken into account in our investment processes.